bkrempp101/cm23/README.md

-Certainly!
-Here's a comprehensive deployment checklist that covers both your custom backend and the WordPress integration.
+comprehensive deployment checklist that covers both your custom backend and the WordPress integration.
 This list assumes you're deploying to a cloud platform like Heroku for the backend and a separate hosting service for WordPress.
 Backend Deployment:

 Prepare the codebase: